kamsar/Dianoga/README.md

 ## Installation

 Dianoga 5+ has a NuGet package for the main code and configs, and a separate package for the SVGO tools - `Dianoga.svgtools`.
-This was done as the SVG tools are an npm package with thousands of files, which not everyone uses.
+This was done as SVGO is an 80MB library.
 Once Dianoga is installed, __clear your App_Data/MediaCache folder__, and you're done.

 To perform a manual installation: